muratk3n/thirdwave/en/README.md

 ---

-There needs to be accountability after covid.
-If the scenario I shared is correct, then, well..
-Ok one person involved already got punished, Trump lost his job.
-But Fauci is still there..
-The muckmuckers of CCP are still where they are..

-Over three million are dead.
-HEADS NEED TO ROLL

----

 The protoganist of the witty ME stories, Nasreddin, can just easily be claimed by Iranianians as by the so-called Turks.
 The stories certainly belong to the region, but how much of the region's culture belongs to the "Turk"?
 The answer is - not much..
-For Anatolians the share of the Central As culture is a tiny fraction, basically they are as much tr as an American is Amish.
+For Anatolians the share of the Central As culture is a tiny fraction, basically is is as much tr as an American is Amish.

 ---